Accretion, Evaporation and Superradiance Phase Diagram of (Primordial) Black Holes and $10^{-21}-10^{21}$ eV Scalar, Vector, Tensor Fields

 3) Standard Model and beyond can be probed by evaporation ( both fermions and bosons) and superradiance (bosons).
 With $10^{-22}M_\odot $ and lighter black holes, we can probe the nature of the Higgs field, i.e. mass and self- and external interactions.
 Similarly with $10^{-18}M_\odot $ and lighter black holes, pions and other mesons can be probed.
 To produce Higgs, pions, mesons and other heavy particles with high decay rates, black holes need to spin moderately or rather fast.
 These heavy particles are unstable (SM ones), hence they decay to stable light particles after superradiance slows down. \\

-4)Due to superradiance instability, evaporation and negligible accretion, independent from their formation mechanism and initial spin value, light and ultralight primordial black holes rapidly loose their spin.
+4) Due to superradiance instability, evaporation and negligible accretion, independent from their formation mechanism and initial spin value, light and ultralight primordial black holes rapidly loose their spin.
 After they reach to spin values at the superradiance and evaporation phase boundary, they continue their evolution with Hawking radiation which further depletes their mass and spin.
 Hence either due to beyond Standard Model bosons and/or effectively massive photons in plasma and/or rapid evaporation, we expect light and ultralight primordial black holes to be nearly non-spinning ( Figure \ref{figphasediagram}). \\

 5) Detection of superradiance can imply existence of such particles, but if there are spinning light BHs implying the non-existence of superradiance, this can also lead to two conclusions: i) The scalar, vector, tensor particles do not exist in that relevant mass range and ruled out (see Figure \ref{figall}), ii) Such particles have strong self-interactions which prevent them from experiencing superradiance.
-In such a case, strong self-interactions requires upper bounds on axion decay constant (Figure \ref{figselfinteraction}) and the energy density (Figure \ref{figdmratio}), and the bosons in the corresponding mass range can not contribute more than $10^{-18}-10^{-3}$ fraction of the dark matter in the boson mass range $10^{-10}-10^{15}$ eV.
+In such a case, strong self-interactions requires upper bounds on axion (or vector or spin-2) decay constant and the energy density (Figures \ref{figselfinteractionenergydensityscalar}, \ref{figselfinteractionenergydensityvector}, \ref{figselfinteractionenergydensitytensor}), and the bosons in the corresponding mass range can not contribute more than $10^{-18}-10^{-3}$ fraction of the dark matter in the boson mass range $10^{-10}-10^{15}$ eV.

 {\bf Acknowledgements.} I am grateful to Richard Brito, Vitor Cardoso, Gabriele Franciolini, Ely D. Kovetz, Sarah Libanore, Paolo Pani, Debanjan Sarkar for the discussions and suggestions on the manuscript, also Theodoros Papanikolaou and João Rosa for the comments on evaporating BHs and the superradiance of Standard Model particles, Andrea Caputo for the scattering of low-density particles, the referee for his/her detailed feedback and suggestions for evaporation effects, and my family for their support.
 I dedicate this work to Gökçe Erhan, and Cihan, G\"ozde and {\c S}imal G\"ulbudak.
 I would like to thank INFN Padova, UAM IFT, Technion, Dieter Schwarz Stiftung, Lindau Nobel Laureates Meeting, Evelin \& Erwin Brugger and Efrat Forti for their hospitality and support during this work.
 This research is supported by the Kreitman fellowship of the BGU, and the Excellence fellowship of the Israel Academy of Sciences and Humanities, and the Council for Higher Education.